 17. Leverage Closing Costs

-For both real estate investors and real estate agents, closing costs can be a useful asset during negotiations.
+For real estate investors and agents, closing costs can be a helpful asset during negotiations.

-Since closing costs are immediate — and relatively expensive — they are something that many buyers and sellers would like to avoid.
+Since closing costs are immediate and relatively expensive, many buyers and sellers would like to avoid them.

-As an investor, reminding people that you’re going to pay all closing costs can help push them over the edge.
+As an investor, reminding people that you will pay all closing costs can help push them over the edge.
 For example…

 “I know that the offer is a little bit lower than you want, but keep in mind that I’m going to pay all closing costs for you — that would usually be somewhere around $10,000 — also keep in mind that I’m going to buy your house as-is and close in just a couple of weeks.
 Real estate agents aren’t able to do that.”

-Buyers might offer to pay closing costs for a slight discount on the price of the home and sellers might offer to pay closing costs for a slight increase on the price of the home.
+Buyers might offer to pay closing costs for a slight discount on the price of the home, and sellers might offer to pay closing costs for a slight increase in the price of the home.

-It’s an important negotiation tactic to keep in mind.
+It’s a vital real estate negotiation tactic to keep in mind.

 18. Use an Expiration Date